ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 # Conclusion

 The investigation into **Diesel Vortex** began with a phishing platform targeting Western logistics companies.
-Source code recovered by *Have I Been Squatted* exposed not only credential harvesting mechanisms, but operational Telegram logs that revealed Armenian-language coordination tied to freight impersonation, mailbox compromise, and post-access activity consistent with cargo diversion.
+Source code recovered by *Have I Been Squatted* exposed not only credential harvesting mechanisms, but operational Telegram logs that revealed Armenian-language coordination tied to freight impersonation, mailbox compromise, and activity consistent with double-brokering or cargo diversion.

 The [technical analysis](https://haveibeensquatted.com/blog/diesel-vortex-inside-the-russian-cybercrime-group-targeting-us-eu-freight) published by *Have I Been Squatted* details the inner workings of the **Global Profit** and **MC Profit Always** platform, including Telegram architecture, phishing templates, and victim telemetry, and lots of IOCs.
 That research establishes the operational capability of **Diesel Vortex**.